ruitaiS/repCounter/README.md

 Each landmark has (X,Y,Z) coordinates.
 If we consider the thigh and shin as two vectors with a common point at the knee, we can find the angle with the formula <img src="angle.gif">

+## Counting Repetitions
+One rep consists of moving from a standing position, into a squat, and then back to standing.

+These positions are defined by the angle formed at the knee - 0-15 degrees for standing, and 75-90 degrees for squatting.

+In order to count as a rep, both knees must be registered within the angle range at the same time.